SCIENCE

 OVERVIEW

 In 2008, MCP asked the question “Can management of grazing lands increase soil carbon here in Marin?”
-To this end, the Silver Lab from UC Berkeley conducted an extensive soil carbon survey on 35 sites on 22 ranches in Marin and a literature review of soil carbon pools on California’s rangelands.
+To this end, the Silver Lab from UC Berkeley conducted an extensive soil carbon survey on 35 sites on 22 ranches in Marin and Sonoma and completed a literature review of soil carbon pools on California’s rangelands.

 The survey revealed a surprisingly high variation in soil carbon pools in Marin and Sonoma Counties.
 When rancher surveys were evaluated, it was determined that all the high-carbon sites were highly correlated with historical or existing dairy pastures with a history of manure application.
 To test the hypothesis that a topical application of a carbon-rich amendment to a grazed grassland could result in measurable increases in soil carbon, MCP set up experiments in both Marin and the Sierra Foothills, encompassing a range of climatic conditions in the northern California Mediterranean region.
-Although manure has clearly resulted in historic increases in soil C in Marin soils, it is also a source of nitrous oxide and methane (both powerful greenhouse gases), can contain viable seeds of undesirable plant species and has the potential to generate leachate, which may contaminate local water supplies.
-In consultation with local producers and land managers, the Silver Lab selected compost, rather than manure, as a source of carbon for the experiment.
+Although manure has clearly resulted in historic increases in soil C in Marin soils, it is also a source of nitrous oxide and methane (both powerful greenhouse gases), can contain viable seeds of undesirable plant species and has the potential to generate nitrate in leachate, which may contaminate local water supplies.
+In consultation with local producers and land managers, the Silver Lab selected compost, rather than manure, as a source of organic matter for the experiment.

 Three control and three treatment plots were set at each location.
-After three years, significant increases in ecosystem carbon were observed on the treatment sites, while control sites were observed losing carbon.
-The treatment sites gained an average of one ton of carbon per hectare.
+After three years, significant increases in ecosystem carbon were observed on the treatment sites, while control sites were losing carbon.
+The treatment sites gained an average of one ton of carbon per hectare per year.
 As part of the three-year study, an analysis of plant species composition dynamics was conducted on both the Marin and the Sierra Foothills sites.
 No significant declines in plant biodiversity were seen from compost application.
 Integrating these data into the DayCent model showed net carbon sequestration from a one-time application of as little as ¼ inch of compost continuing for 30 to 100 years.

 A full life-cycle analysis of compost production and application pointed to upstream benefits of composting organic materials traditionally treated as waste.
-The life cycle study demonstrated that “composted manure and plant waste led to large offsets that exceeded emissions, saving upwards of 55 Metric Tons of CO2 per acre per year.”
+The life cycle study demonstrated that “composted manure and plant waste led to large offsets that exceeded emissions, saving upwards of 55 Metric Tons of CO2 per acre.”
 Upstream diversion of both feedstocks from traditionally high-emissions waste management practices was the largest source of emissions reduction.
 Following this lifecycle analysis, Silver Lab conducted a literature review of manure from California dairies, identifying a large potential new feedstock for compost and finding that GHG emissions from manure were likely higher than previously assumed.

 In 2015, MCP partnered with University of California Cooperative Extension to conduct an analysis of the greenhouse gas benefits, including soil carbon benefits of riparian restoration in Marin, Napa and Sonoma Counties.
 The cross-temporal analysis concluded that there are significant carbon and nitrogen sequestration benefits from the restoration of riparian systems.